MUSICIAN & COMPOSER

-It is not every day I get to be on the cover of a newspaper.
-But here we go.
+I ended up on the cover of "hallå Malmö".
 The article is about how I ended up making music for films and how my background, as member of punk bands and then studying classical music, has been useful in the creative process in making music for films.

 I had a nice experience going on the news to talk about my music for films.
 Web version in Swedish here:

 I recently had the honour of being invited to the local premiere of Tiny Souls in Amman, Jordan.

 It was a beautiful outdoor screening.
 I love working in the studio but being invited to screenings and meeting fantastic people from all over the world is a real blessing and something different from working in the studio.

 Recently I made the music for an awesome short film called "The Barber" by Kinana Films and Eyeing the World.
 The trailer was released today.
 Check it out!

 I have created the music for a beautiful and important documentary by the Jordanian filmmaker Dina Naser.
 It will premiere at CPH:DOX 28/3.
 You can get tickets and read more about the film at:

 I am currently working on a short film.
 I can't say too much about it yet but the makers of it have really managed to get so much story and depth in to this little film it's amazing.
 I will post something as soon as it goes official.